Project 1: Radiology Clinic in Arkansas – Contract Renewal Optimization

 Results:

-• Savings: $2,690/month (~$32,280/year)
+• Savings: $129,120

-• Established a proactive renewal schedule to avoid future price escalations
+• Established a proactive renewal schedule to avoid future price escalations.

-• Strengthened contract terms, ensuring service quality and aligning vendor obligations with clinic operational needs
+• Strengthened contract terms, ensuring service quality and aligning vendor obligations with clinic operational needs.

 Challenge: